arfc/osier/paper/paper.md

 tradeoff analysis, `osier` generates a set of solutions, called a Pareto front, that are composed of a number of technology portfolios.
 The Pareto front is calculated using multi-objective optimization using evolutionary algorithms.
-`osier` also extends the common modelling-to-generate-alternatives (MGA) algorithm into N-dimensional objective space, as opposed to the conventional single-objective MGA.
-This allows users to investigate the near-optimal for appealing alternative solutions.
+`osier` also extends the common modeling-to-generate-alternatives (MGA) algorithm into N-dimensional objective space, as opposed to the conventional single-objective MGA.
+This allows users to investigate the near-optimal space for appealing alternative solutions.
 In this way, `osier` may aid modelers in addressing procedural and recognition justice.